JurriaanDataworkz/datasciencequiz/README.md

 requirements:

-python 3
+python 3,
 PyQt5

-Dictionary in questions can be adjusted.
+Dictionary in questions.py can be adjusted.
 Questions can be easily added at will.